Nexapp/NexappCore/README.md

 **ServiceLocator**: The super lightweight anti-pattern to inject dependencies easily.
 Generally combined with the BaseContext class. <br />
 **EmailValidator**: Perform email validations. <br />
 **NumberPresenter**: A helper to present numbers in various forms (rounded or not, with n decimals, etc.) <br />
+**DateProvider**: An interface to provide date and timestamp.
+Mostly use for mocking.
+There is a Java implementation as well. <br />
 **FileReader**: Two implementations available: CSV reader and Line per Line reader.

 ## How to use it